Two agency directors. Two launches of websites that failed miserably.

 Asked why she was the only Democrat to vote against him, Joyner said she didn't know.

-Only U.S. Sen. Bill Nelson has criticized the DEO's handling of CONNECT on a routine basis.
-But he's done it through a series of news releases that don't mention Panuccio by name and directed most of the attention to perceived systemic failures on DEO's part.
-And he's actually helped get federal officials involved in making sure claims don't go too long without getting paid.
+Only U.S. Sen. Bill Nelson has criticized the DEO's handling of CONNECTon a routine basis.
+But he's done it through a series of news releases that don't mention Panuccio by name and direct most of the attention to perceived systemic failures on DEO's part.

-When compared to how national Republicans made Sebelius the poster child for what ailed HealthCare.gov, the silence from other state Democrats on CONNECT, and their inability to link it to Gov. Rick Scott, is jarring.
+When compared to how national Republicans made Sebelius the poster child for what ailed HealthCare.gov, the silence from other state Democrats on the issue, and their inability to link it to Gov. Rick Scott, is jarring.

-And it's at least part of the reason why Panuccio's confirmation was uneventful.
+And it's least part of the reason why Panuccio's confirmation was uneventful.